indepndnt/admitted/README.md

 `page.browser.debug_show_page` will dump a text version of the current page to the console (if `html2text` is installed, otherwise the raw page source).
-`site.browser.debugger_url` is the address to find the Chrome debugger to access the browser environment.

 # Installation
 #### Requirement format for this GitHub repo as a dependency